-1).
-After start program, press "Next" button.
-In "Choose a Data Source" dialog, choose the source database type, e.g. MySQL, MS SQL Server, IBM DB2, PostgreSQL, Teradata, MS Access, Firebird etc. Put the correctly logon information.
+1. After start program, press "Next" button.
+In "Choose a Data Source" dialog, choose the source database type, e.g. MySQL, MS SQL Server, IBM DB2, PostgreSQL, Teradata, Microsoft Access, Firebird etc. Input the correctly logon information.
 For MySQL, PostgreSQL, SQL Server, Teradata, IBM DB2: server, port, username, password.
 You can enumerate all source databases or schemas automation by press "Refresh" button

-For MS Access, MS Excel, Foxpro etc: press "Browse" to select the source database file or folder(Foxpro).
+For Microsoft Access, Microsoft Excel, Foxpro etc: press "Browse" to select the source database file or folder(Foxpro).

-2).
-In "Choose a Data Destination" dialog, choose "Oracle Database ", put the correctly logon information: Server(host_or_ip_address), Port(e.g. 1521), Username(e.g. system), Password.
+2. In "Choose a Destination" dialog, choose "Oracle Database ", input the correctly logon information: Server(host_or_ip_address), Port(e.g. 1521), Username(e.g. system), Password.
 Choose a connect method(SID or Service_name), it depends on Oracle configuration(defined in tnsname.ora).
 Input the Oracle instance name(SID) or database name(Service_name), input an new schema or select an exists schename.

 If you have any questions or suggestions, please contact us.
 Thank you for your time!